Pupil Premium Evaluation 17/18

 - Reduced timetable

-A student with special educational needs was helped by:
+A student with special educational needs was helped by:.

 - Personal trainer for paired DEAR reading.

-- EDV meetings re understanding friendships.
+- Meetings helping them understanding friendships.

 A student with emotional issues was helped by: